 The Software Engineering program is inherently cross-disciplinary, and positions itself across OSU’s three Signature Areas.
 For example, students may engineer a software system that transmits, aggregates, mines and visualizes sensor data for river restoration; they may engage with a local medical device company to improve software reliability and security, or build applications that assist the disabled; and, they may integrate new systems, techniques and solutions that they bring to market through their own startup business, creating new jobs and economic growth.

 Strategically, one priority for the OSU-Cascades campus is to distinguish itself with innovative, world-class, “destination degree programs” not offered at most institutions.
-The Software Engineering program exemplifies such a program, following the success of the existing Energy Systems Engineering program, and co-existing with other innovative new programs, such as Outdoor Products.
+The Software Engineering program exemplifies such a strategic agenda, following the success of the existing Energy Systems Engineering program, and co-existing with other innovative new programs, such as Outdoor Products.

 Manner in which the proposed program contributes to institutional and statewide goals for student access and diversity, quality learning, research, knowledge creation and innovation, and economic and cultural support of Oregon and its communities.